Skip to content

 1. In the Clusters dashboard, open your cluster Overview or go to Settings > Access & Security

-2. Under Access, click Download Kubeconfig.
-Each user gets their own kubeconfig and downloads are tracked.
+2. Under Kubeconfig, click Download Kubeconfig.
+Each user gets their own kubeconfig and downloads are audited.

 3. If you need a new kubeconfig, use Rotate Credentials in Access & Security to invalidate the old one and download a fresh version.
-If your access is revoked, contact an administrator.
+If your access is revoked, contact the account owner.

 Set the KUBECONFIG environment variable to point to the downloaded file: